 3. Employment Agencies, Offline and Online: If there are nearby agencies that specialize in your field, you may want to let them know about your potential opening.
 Emphasizing the reduced hours involved in the job sharing arrangement will probably be a draw for many job candidates.

 In some areas of the country, there are flexible staffing agencies which might be able to link you up with a suitable partner.
-Flexible Resources is the most well-established.
-Online, you’ll find several flexible staffing and job board sites that have potential for finding your job sharing partner.
-Take a look at Career Partners, 10 til 2 and Flexforce Professionals.
+Flexible Resources is well-established.
+Online, you’ll find flexible staffing websites that have potential for finding your job sharing partner.

-4. Placement Offices: Those of nearby colleges and universities might be a good source for identifying leads as many students are past traditional college age, with families.
+4. Placement Offices: Nearby colleges and universities might be a good source for identifying leads as these days, many students are past traditional college age, with jobs and families.

 5. Advertisements: Classified ads, either online (e.g., on Craigslist) or offline (e.g., your regional business newspaper) may yield last-resort results if other avenues aren’t fruitful.